-The Queen drinks gin mixed with Dubonnet (a fortified wine) and a slice of lemon on the rocks every day before lunch.
-She also reportedly drinks wine at lunch and has a glass of champagne every evening.
+Before Queen Elizabeth II’s doctors advised her to quit drinking, she was said to enjoy gin mixed with Dubonnet (a fortified wine) and a slice of lemon on the rocks every day before lunch.
+She also reportedly had a glass of champagne every evening.

-Elizabeth has a famous, avowed love of Corgis (she has owned more than 30 of them during her reign, but currently only owns one, named Willow), but what about Dorgis?
-She currently owns two Dorgis (Candy and Vulcan), a crossbreed she engineered when one of her Corgis mated with a Dachshund named Pipkin that belonged to Princess Margaret.
+Elizabeth has a famous, avowed love of Corgis (she has owned more than 30 of them during her reign; her last one, Willow, passed away in 2018), but what about Dorgis?
+At the time of her passing, she owned a Dorgi named Candy (her other Dorgi, Vulcan, died in 2020).
+She engineered the crossbreed when one of her Corgis mated with a Dachshund named Pipkin that belonged to Princess Margaret.